TIPS FOR BUYING YOUR PERFECT HOME

 INSPECTION & INSURANCE

 Once you have made an offer on a home, you will need to schedule a home inspection, conducted by an independent authorized inspector.
 It is very important to hire a reputable inspector so that you know exactly what you are buying.
 Ask friends, family, and co-workers for advice if desired.
 We can also help connect you with Milford and Southern New Hampshire professionals.
 When you are satisfied with the results of the inspection, then you can proceed to the Purchase and Sales agreement.
 If the inspector finds problems with the property, you may want to negotiate with the seller to lower the price, or to pay for certain repairs.
 Your lender may require you to get an appraisal of the house you want to buy to make sure it is worth the money that you are borrowing.
-You may select your own appraiser, or you may ask our team at Proctor & Greene Real Estate to help you with this task.
+You may ask our team at Proctor & Greene Real Estate to help you with this task.
 Lenders require that you have homeowners insurance, to protect both your interests and theirs.
 Like everything else, be sure to shop around for insurance that fits your needs.

 At closing, paperwork is signed by both the buyer and seller, both parties pay any settlement fees, and the documents are officially recorded.
 Prior to closing, you'll receive a settlement statement outlining any fees that apply to you.
 Expect your real estate agent and attorney to accompany you to the closing.